Book Your Appointment Now!

 Please note: It is only the sensation of pain that feels like it’s travelling…not the infection itself!

 By taking an x ray and doing a thorough clinical exam, it is possible to isolate the tooth – or toothache – that is causing the pain in question.
 Most of the time it is pretty obvious which tooth is causing the problem.
-For instance, an x ray may show a huge cavity.
+For instance, an x ray may show a huge cavity new balance shoes for women.
 At other times it is not as obvious; there is no big cavity or infection that ‘screams’ out at you.
 This is where a little investigative dentistry comes in.
 By tapping on the tooth and checking its sensitivity to hot and cold, we soon narrow it down.

 Once we find the tooth in question, the dental treatment usually begins with a course of antibiotics and, if necessary, medication to reduce the pain in the tooth.